 Fully Booked Virtual Assistant Pros

-Gina’s course to learn how to become a virtual assistant gives you the nuts and bolts of choosing the services you’ll offer, setting up your new virtual assistant journey, and finding clients with a pretty low monthly membership fee.
+Gina’s course to learn how to become a virtual assistant gives you the nuts and bolts of choosing the services you’ll offer, setting up your new virtual assistant journey, and finding clients to earn your money back and help support your family doing work you enjoy.

 The copy-and-paste scripts are super helpful so you know exactly what to say to get hired and how to get great testimonials, which are key to getting more virtual assistant work and earning higher pay.